On guarded extensions of MMSNP: Studying the three gaps

-For an arbitrary $\tau'$-structure there exists a $\tau$-structure $\structure{A}$ satisfying \cref{eq:construction_of_adash} iff all conditions of the type from \cref{eq:negated_conjunct_rigid} hold.
-Otherwise, such a structure does not satisfy $\Phi'$, and we can output a fixed NO instance of $\Phi$.
+For every $\tau'$-structure there exists a $\tau$-structure $\structure{A}$ satisfying (\ref{eq:construction_of_adash}) if and only if all conditions of the type from (\ref{eq:negated_conjunct_rigid}) hold.
+Otherwise, such a structure does not satisfy $\Phi'$, and we can output a fixed NO instance of $\Phi$ which always exists by Remark~\ref{remark:yes_no_instance}.